Hugh M. Morris: Education and career

 Born on April 9, 1878, in Greenwood, Delaware, Morris received a Bachelor of Arts degree in 1898 from Delaware College (now the University of Delaware) and read law in 1903.
 He entered private practice in Wilmington, Delaware from 1903 to 1919.

 Federal judicial service

 Morris was nominated by President Woodrow Wilson on January 17, 1919, to a seat on the United States District Court for the District of Delaware vacated by Judge Edward Green Bradford II.
 He was confirmed by the United States Senate on January 27, 1919, and received his commission the same day.
 His service terminated on June 30, 1930, due to his resignation.

 Later career and death

 Following his resignation from the federal bench, Morris returned to private practice in Wilmington from 1930 to 1966.
 He died on March 19, 1966.

-Estate
+Estate and legacy

 Judge Morris' estate was purchased by the State of Delaware in 1998 and is part of the White Clay Creek State Park.
+Hugh M. Morris Library, the main campus library at the University of Delaware, is named in his honor.